 1. Weather in Hanoi

-The climate of Hanoi is characterized by tropical monsoon climate, include 4 seasons: spring, summer, autumn, and winter.
+The climate of Hanoi is characterized by a tropical monsoon climate, include 4 seasons: spring, summer, autumn, and winter.
 Although there are 4 seasons, Hanoi weather is divided into two main seasons: hot season and cold season.

 The hot season starts from mid-April to mid-September.
 The climate is hot and humid, the rain is cool and dry in October.
 The cold season starts from the beginning of November to the end of March.
 From the end of November to January, cold and dry, from February to the end of March, cold and drizzly in each period.
 In late September to November, Hanoi has some cooler weather days due to some cold air.